 Get together with those who matter, put another log on the fire, spin some tales, play some games, have a crack at croquet or cricket.
 Eat well, walk lots, soak up the sun on the terrace, and make some memories in the place that time forgot.

 The timber gates and long gravelled drive promise so much, and the Grade II manor house won’t disappoint.
 But what’s beyond the walls?
 Wessex Manor sits in 23 acres of rolling lawn, orchard and river frontage.
-It’s a hide-and-seek heaven, a place to let your kids run free, with your mind free of worry.

 You can walk the grounds before lunch.
 Cross the bridge over the source of the River Wey, splash in its shallows, pass the stables and walled garden.
 Maybe you’ll drink and dine on terrace, then follow the lawns down to the ha-ha.

 When you’ve recovered, it’s time to discover the walled garden with its orchard and stone outbuilding, and then the log store, source of fuel for many a fun family evening lit by real fires.

 Wessex Manor is a monument to the gracious living of glorious times past.
 It’s recently refurbished, yet all the Grade II-listed features are here.
 The wood-panelled walls, the butler’s pantry, the picture rails, the chandeliers – all present and correct.